elanthia-online/dark-maps/README.md

 # Gemstone IV Dark Maps
-A collection of the various graphical maps made for dark mode.
+A collection of the various graphical maps made for dark mode, bundled and released by Dendum.

 To install, please perform the following steps.
 * Download the latest [release](https://github.com/elanthia-online/dark-maps/releases/latest) to your computer